Dr. Haili Ma

 - International Director

-2018-2021, AHRC Newton Fund.
+2018-2021, AHRC Creative Economy Newton Fund.
 Principal Investigator, in collaboration with Exeter University and Shanghai Theatre Academy (STA).
 Research topic: Creative Economy Development in China ‘Popular performance for new urban audiences: reconnecting M50 creative cluster with Shanghai All-Female Yue Opera’.
-Grant received: £467k (230kAHRC+237kSTA) and £690k from project partners.
+Grant value: £1,157k (230kAHRC+237kSTA+£690k from project partners).

 2018, ESRC Wales Doctoral Training.
 Lead Applicant, in partnership with Arts Council of Wales.
 Research topic: Sino-Wales cultural policy evaluation since the 2005 UNESCO convention.
 Grant recieved: £70k.